How Dermi Atlas keeps patient data where it belongs, within the clinic, through a local-first architecture designed for healthcare compliance.

 Patient data security in healthcare imaging is not simply a matter of encryption and access controls.
 It begins with a fundamental question: where does the data live, and who controls it?
 Dermi Atlas was architected around the principle that patient imaging data should remain within the clinical environment that creates it.

 Dermi Atlas Professional is deployed on infrastructure owned and operated by the healthcare practice.
 Patient images, records, and metadata are stored locally.
-No patient data is transmitted to external cloud servers, third-party analytics services, or remote processing systems.
-This is not a configurable option; it is the fundamental architecture of the platform.
+The clinical application does not transmit patient data to external cloud servers, third-party analytics services, or remote processing systems during normal use.
+Administrative traffic such as license verification, software updates, and password recovery flows between the deployment and Dermi services; the authoritative description of what Dermi processes is set out in the Dermi Privacy Policy.

 Detailed compliance guidance is available in the HIPAA Compliance Guide, PIPEDA Compliance Guide, and Data Security Architecture documentation.